rimdx/MKW/docs/api-crypto.md

 ## Abstract

-The cryptography interface is defined in the `MKW.Core.Cryptography` library.
+The cryptography interface is defined in the `MKW.Cryptography` library.

 To begin using the cryptography API, please reference the following assemblies:

 - `MKW.Common`
-- `MKW.Core.Cryptography`
+- `MKW.Cryptography`
-- `MKW.Core.Cryptography.Loader`
+- `MKW.Cryptography.Loader`

 ## Initializing a provider

-Please reference to the `MKW.Core.Cryptography.Loader` library, which will help loading the cryptography provider based on the platform and user configuration.
+Please reference to the `MKW.Cryptography.Loader` library, which will help loading the cryptography provider based on the platform and user configuration.